LeonidL74/ndim_prod/README.md

 # ndim_prod
 Product of multi-dimensional matrixes on Matlab

-Any number of dimensions,
-Any number of common-static indexes,
-Any number of common-summarizing indexes,
+Any number of dimensions, of common-static indexes, of common-summarizing indexes, of individual indexes may be used.
-Any number of individael indexes

 Example